 A query of Great Backyard Bird Count data showed that 669 species of birds were observed in the United States in 2017.
 Missouri’s total was 142 species.
 Thirteen people participated in the 2017 count in the five counties around Mark Twain National Forest’s Potosi-Fredericktown Ranger District, and their bird count numbers were as follows: Crawford, 44 species; Iron, 21 species; Madison, 6 species; St. Francois, 32 species; and Washington, 19 species.

-Make the Great Backyard Bird Count a fun February event and remember to celebrate the Year of the Bird by learning about birds and their habitat needs.
+Remember to celebrate the Year of the Bird by learning about birds and their habitat needs.

 Roger Tory Peterson, the legendary birder and naturalist said it best, “Birds are indicators of the environment.
 If they are in trouble, we know we'll soon be in trouble.”